chew-z/Send2Instapaper/README.md

 - There are alternative ways to run a script in Automator - for example you could choose '/usr/bin/python' as your shell and put script into Automator.
 Or you could make a script executable.
 I am calling script this way cause I am using brew python and python is expecting some libraries and it works for me.
 - I like this script cause it uses request.
 You could find on github similiar scripts that use urllib.
 I am no fan of calling urllib.
 - send3instapaper creates and keeps a log in a folder.
-You could look for errors - there.
+Look there for errors - I am .
-- I might add notifications for added links in a future.
+- I have added notifications.
+You will be notified when article is succesfully saved via terminal-notifier

 ## Benefits: